jnichols-git/Gate/CONTRIBUTING.md

 Contribution Guidelines:

-- Your code SHOULD be well commented to explain functionality where it is not self-explanatory, and MUST include comments fully explaining the parameters and return values of functions, except in test files.
+1. Your code SHOULD be well commented to explain functionality where it is not self-explanatory, and MUST include comments fully explaining the parameters and return values of functions, except in test files.
+Your comments SHOULD follow up-to-date commenting convention (current reference is [here](https://go.dev/doc/comment))
-- You SHOULD not use single-character variable names, with the exception of iteration.
+2. You SHOULD not use single-character variable names, with the exception of iteration.
 Your variable names SHOULD explain the purpose of the data they hold.
-- You MUST not export functions or data structures that do not need to be used outside of their modules.
+3. You MUST not export functions or data structures that do not need to be used outside of their modules.
+If a data type is not exported, exported functions MUST not return that data type.
 If your changes export a function that was previously non-exported, you MUST justify the change in your PR.
-- Your functions MUST return an error if one can result from a statement contained within.
+4. Your functions MUST return an error if one can result from a statement contained within.
 You MUST handle all errors in exported functions.
 You SHOULD handle all errors in non-exported functions.
-- Your code MUST include tests.
+5. Your code MUST include tests.
 Your test coverage SHOULD be at least 90%, and MUST be at least 80%.
-These guidelines are excepted for server-related code at this time.
+This guideline is excepted for server-related code at this time.